 Connect a RailDriver Modern Desktop (USB device) to a throttle.

-Script to go through each open panel, walk down the object hierarchy and search for all ReporterIcon objects.
-Every ReporterIcon will have its font size and colour set as specified at the top of the script In addition to being a useful tool in itself, this is a good example of stepping through the object structure of a panel.
+Script to go through each open Panel, walk down the object hierarchy and search for all ReporterIcon objects.
+Every ReporterIcon will have its font size and color set as specified at the top of the script.
+In addition to being a useful tool in itself, this is a good example of stepping through the object structure of a Panel.

-RaceTrack using RPS position measurement loco1 is faster, loco2 is slower.
-When loco1 comes within dmin=24 inches of loco2, it will: slow to 1/4 of it's speed wait 6 seconds return to it's original speed and check again This is time-based (check every 200 msec), rather than measurement based (listeners) for ease of debugging.
+RaceTrack using RPS position measurement; loco1 is faster, loco2 is slower.
+When loco1 comes within dmin=24 inches of loco2, it will: slow to 1/4 of its speed, wait 6 seconds, return to its original speed and check again.
+This is time-based (checks every 200 msec), rather than measurement based (listeners) for ease of debugging.
 Changing it over later on will be good.

-Sample script showing how to multiple turnouts to specific positions, with a time delay between them, separately from other things that the program is doing.
-By putting the turnout commands in a separate class, they'll run independently after the "start" operation
+Sample script showing how to set multiple turnouts to specific positions, with a time delay between them, separately from other things that the program is doing.
+By putting the turnout commands in a separate class, they'll run independently after the "start" operation.

-This is an example script for a JMRI "Siglet" in Python It listens for changes to two sensors and a turnout, and then recalculates a signal aspect based on the values
+This is an example script for a JMRI "Siglet" in Python.
+It listens for changes to two Sensors and a Turnout, and then recalculates a Signal Mast Aspect based on the values.

 Play a sound when the F3 key is pressed on the handheld and loco 1001 selected.